-- Six nights lodging (Sunday-Friday night) at the Bull River Guest Ranch - 16 scrumptious meals beginning with breakfast Monday morning and ending with breakfast on Saturday - The use of all flash gear - John's detailed notes on hummingbird photography, plus several other photography articles. - Unlimited help with your photography from John, Dixie, and Scott - The opportunity to shoot so many images that you will wear your camera out.
+- Six nights lodging at the Bull River Guest Ranch - 16 scrumptious meals (6 breakfast, 5 lunches, 5 dinners) - The use of all flash gear - John's detailed notes on hummingbird photography, plus several other photography articles. - Unlimited help with your photography from John, Dixie, and Scott - The opportunity to shoot so many images that you will wear your camera out.
 For those who try every time they have a session on a flash station, and work the natural light stations too, it is possible to shoot more than 40,000 images.
-Perhaps someone will beat Melanie's record of 65,000 in a single week. - John's detailed explanation on the best way to set up a flash station that he demonstrates on Monday morning after breakfast.
+Perhaps someone will beat Melanie's record of 65,000 in a single week.

+John's detailed explanation on the best way to set up a flash station that he demonstrates on after breakfast on the first morning.
 We will assemble a station piece by piece.